nditech/apollo/README.md

 #### Logging in

-You should now be able to login to your site by navigating to port `:5000` on your localhost or server.
+You should now be able to login to your site by navigating to port `:5000` on your localhost or server (http://localhost:5000 or http://*server-ip-address*:5000).
 The default login is username/password: `admin`/`admin`.

 ### Application Configuration Settings